Skip Global navigation and goto content

 • Home health care

-With the start of primary care in 1986, the need for additional staff was evident.
+In 1986, Volusia County was given one of the first primary care grants in Florida and computers arrived at the health department.
+The need for additional staff was evident.
 A pharmacist was hired in addition to more nurses, doctors, clerical staff and field nurses.
 The staff climbed from 185 employees to 235 employees to meet the demand of the clinic.

 Dr. Cox retired in 1989 and was replaced by Dr. June Atkinson.
 When Dr. Atkinson took over as director, there were approximately 300 employees and the budget was about $11 million.